 Researchers, academics, and AI developers can make use of the RAIQC platform to run image-based studies or generate clinical evidence for UK, FDA and EMA regulatory approval.

-The RAIQC PMS Tool evaluates the ongoing performance of diagnostic AI tools, highlighting reporting discrepancies and ensuring they meet Trust expectations and AI Vendor claims.
+The RAIQC AIM Tool evaluates the ongoing performance of diagnostic AI, highlighting reporting discrepancies and ensuring they meet Trust expectations and AI Vendor claims.

 "RAIQC’s ability to display DICOM images and real-world scans in a web browser played an important role in how training was delivered, enabling us to reach more trainees faster than before."